Welcome to the exciting world of Search Engine Optimization (SEO)!

 This is where Search Engine Optimization comes into the picture.

-As a matter of fact, SEO helps to optimize your web pages so that your articles can stand out and get featured on the first page of Search Engine Results Page whenever someone searches for that keyword.
+As a matter of fact, Search Engine Optimization helps to optimize your web pages so that your articles can stand out and get featured on the first page of Search Engine Results Page whenever someone searches for that keyword.

 Now, here’s the SEO definition for you.